princealikhan/laravel-mautic-api/README.md

 Finally, from the command line run `php artisan vendor:publish` to publish the default configuration file.
 This will publish a configuration file name `mautic.php` ,`consumer migration` and `consumer model`.

+Run `php artisan migrate` migration command to create consumer table in your database.

 ## Configuration
 You need to add your `client id`, `client secret` and  `callback url`  in `mautic.php` file that is found in your applications `config` directory.